xcube-dev/xcube/docs/source/storeconv.md

 ## Naming Identifiers

-This section states how identifiers of an xcube data store SHALL look like.
+This section defines the structure of the identifiers used by an xcube data store.

 Within the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
 Data store, data opener, and data writer identifiers are used to register the component as an extension in a